DamanHanzo/Nodejs/README.md

 "class" keyword is nothing fancy.
 It's just syntactic sugar i.e behind the scenes everything is still based on prototypal Inheritance.

+Callback: A function passed to some other function, which we assume will be Invoked at some point.